pghvlaans/yalpack/README.md

 * attr: package upgrade successful (2.4.48 > 2.5.1)
 * acl: package upgrade successful (2.2.53 > 2.3.1)
+* glibc: package upgrade successful (2.32 > 2.33)
+* gcc: package upgrade successful (10.2.0 > 11.1.0)

-*Upgrading glibc*
+*Upgrading glibc and SysVinit*

 As the Linux From Scratch documentation indicates, glibc upgrades generally entail a full system rebuild.
-Except in the specific case of replacing the temporary toolchain version of glibc, yalpack upgrades of glibc have been tested to fail.

-A rewrite of pkginst appears to solve the glibc problem.
-If further testing is successful, the new pkginst and updated documentation will appear in yalpack 0.1.4.
-The progress on the **new** version is as follows:

-* Full 10.1 build from toolchain: successful (with glibc 2.32 for upgrade testing purposes)
-* glibc upgrade under chroot (2.32 > 2.33): successful
-* gcc upgrade under chroot (10.2 > 11.1.0): successful
-* glibc upgrade under boot: successful
-* gcc upgrade under boot: successful
-* Permission and ownership handling: successful
-* New directory behavior: successful
-* Absolute symlink repair: successful
-* Other package upgrades: pending
-	* coreutils
-	* bash
-	* grep
-	* tar
-	* findutils
-	* util-linux
-	* sysvinit
-* New documentation: pending
+Although yalpack 0.1.4 has been tested to upgrade glibc, this type of upgrade should be treated with care and is not necessarily advisable.

+In order to avoid unmounting problems at the next halt or reboot, pkgup uses /sbin/telinit to reload /sbin/init if glibc or sysvinit upgrades are detected. *This procedure is untested on systemd-based installations.*

+If upgrades to either of these packages are desired, please ensure that yalpack's version is **at least 0.1.4**.

 **The directory structure of a yalpack package:**

 	[NAME]-[VERSION].tar.xz
  	  |
 	  |
 	NAME VER TREE (install.sh) dest/
 		     		     |
 		                     |
 				   (contents of package)

 Everything under `dest/` is installed relative to root. `NAME` (and `install.sh`, if needed) must be supplied by the administrator; all other files are generated automatically.